helm/charts/stable/open-policy-agent/README.md

 The service name the chart deploys is named `{$Release.Name}-open-policy-agent` - please ensure you preserve `-open-policy-agent` on the end of the string.

-If you wish to make your certs outside of help, some helper scripts are provided inside the `scripts/` directory to generate the certs, a valid yaml for passing to this chart and a `ValidatingWebhookConfiguration` resource yaml file.
+If you wish to make your certs outside of helm, some helper scripts are provided inside the `scripts/` directory to generate the certs, a valid yaml for passing to this chart and a `ValidatingWebhookConfiguration` resource yaml file.
 Have a look at the [README](scripts/README.md) inside that directory.